austinbrot/computer-bugs/aws_setup.md

 Running a script on the AWS instance is like running them on your local machine.
 You'll need to set up the packages you need before you can run anything.

 Also, scripts run directly from the terminal (__docker__ is an exception) will not stay alive when you disconnect your __SSH__ session.
 There are a few ways to handle this, and you're free to pick your favorite.
 I'd recommend [__tmux__](https://github.com/tmux/tmux/wiki), which is probably installed by default on your instance.
 If not, run `sudo apt-get tmux`. __tmux__ works in "sessions" that you open, that will stay running even when you're not connected to the instance, and that you can "attach" to the next time you log in.
-To start a new __tmux__ session, run
+To start a new __tmux__ session, run:
 ~~~
 tmux new -s <my-session>
 ~~~
 to open a new session.
 Once you're inside, it will act almost exactly like your normal terminal but it will stay running in the background until you close it explicitly.
 I say almost because scrolling, copying, and a few other things are more complicated and it's helpful to use a [cheatsheet](https://tmuxcheatsheet.com/).
 When you're done working on that session but don't want to close it, press `<CTRL> + b` then `d`.
-The next time you want to access your session, run
+The next time you want to access your session, run:
 ~~~
 tmux attach -t <my-session>
 ~~~
-You can open as many sessions as you'd like, and see the names of sessions you have open with
+You can open as many sessions as you'd like, and see the names of sessions you have open with:
 ~~~
 tmux ls
 ~~~
-Logging off won't get rid of sessions, so you'll need to close them once you're done with
+Logging off won't get rid of sessions, so you'll need to close them once you're done with:
 ~~~
 tmux kill-session -t <my-session>
 ~~~